medialize/URI.js/README.md

         // -> /foo/bar/baz.html
 ```

-See the [API Docs](http://medialize.github.com/URI.js/docs.html) for more stuff.
+See the [About Page](http://medialize.github.com/URI.js/) and [API Docs](http://medialize.github.com/URI.js/docs.html) for more stuff.

 ## Minify ##